rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ![Active listening button in the message bar.](./img/listening.svg)
 </div>

-When a user selects the "listen" [message action](/patternfly-ai/chatbot/messages#messages-actions) on a bot message, the message contents will be read aloud and a stop button will be displayed as the only action in the message bar.
-Selecting this button will halt the message playback.
+When a bot is responding (or "streaming") to the user, a stop button will be displayed as the only action in the message bar.
+Selecting this button will halt the bot's message where it's at.

 <div class="ws-docs-content-img">
 ![Stop button in the message bar.](./img/stop-button.svg)